nathankellenicki/node-poweredup/README.md

 * When used with the WeDo 2.0 Smart Hub, the Boost Tacho Motor does not support rotating the motor by angle.

-* When used with the Powered Up Hub, the Boost Tacho Motor does not support rotating the motor by angle.
+* When used with the Powered UP Hub, the Boost Tacho Motor does not support rotating the motor by angle.
 It also does not support rotation detection.

-* Plugging two Boost Tacho Motors into the Powered Up Hub will crash the Hub (This requires a firmware update from LEGO to fix).
+* Plugging two Boost Tacho Motors into the Powered UP Hub will crash the Hub (This requires a firmware update from LEGO to fix).

 ### Usage